RolandChristensen/developer-journal/_drafts/git.md

 This approach is used to update local changes only!

 1. Find a place to add a harmless, but useful comment in the code.
-2. Update the last commit with something like: `$ git commit --amend -m "Some new commit message"`
+2. Update the last commit with something like: `git commit --amend -m "Some new commit message"`

 Below is the output of Git log for my example repo, still only showing one commit, but containing the comment change with the new commit message.
 ```